galexcode/GridVenture/README.md

 **bin/Release History/**

 directory.
-There you will find all of the release version of the game - including the latest one.
+There you will find every release version of the game - including the latest one.
 *(Note: if a release folder does not contain a .zip and a .7z file, that means that release is currently being built)*

 There are some "interesting" gems in the